THCSunny/youtube-api-stat/README.md

 # youtube-api-stat
+## Objectives and background
+Established in 2005, YouTube has evolved into the world's second-largest search platform, processing over 3 billion searches monthly, second only to Google [[1]](https://www.mushroomnetworks.com/infographics/youtube---the-2nd-largest-search-engine-infographic/).
+Nevertheless, comprehending the inner workings of the YouTube algorithm and the factors influencing video views and recommendations remains somewhat enigmatic.
+YouTube boasts one of the most extensive and intricate recommendation systems in the industrial landscape [[2]](https://dl.acm.org/doi/10.1145/2959100.2959190).
+For novice content creators, grasping why some videos garner views while others languish is a formidable challenge.
+A multitude of "myths" surrounds the success of YouTube videos [[3]](https://vidiq.com/blog/post/5-youtube-algorithm-myths-youtubers-need-to-know-about/).
+These myths encompass beliefs such as the significance of likes or comments, as well as the optimal video duration.
+Additionally, it's worthwhile for creators to experiment and identify "trends" within the niches covered by YouTube channels.

-In this project, we need to use the YouTube API key to obtain the data from YouTube.
+In this project, the YouTube API key is needed to obtain the data from YouTube.
 In this demonstration, a Taiwanese YouTube Channel called "攝圖日記" is used to do the data analysis.
-You can also analyse other YouTube channels that you like.
+Other YouTube channels can also be analysed if the channel ID is obtained.

 As the YouTuber may upload a new video to the channel, it may affect the statistics for the worse-performing video results.